udaydutt12/Airbnb-ML-Project/README.md

 ![](airbnb2.png)

 ## In this Project, I explore the following Data Analysis/Machine Learning Techniques in order to find trends in Airbnb data in the Austin, Texas area.
+Please refer to the Code Snippets for my comments and conclusions.

 ### 1. Bagging
 ### 2. Booting